mmbman/Katagiri/1987-06-06-Shobogenzo-Genjokoan-Talk-1.md

 **Person**: I see salvation as more positive.
 Expressing gratitude and joyfulness...

 **Katagiri**: Great.
 That's an interesting point.
-Okay.
 More positive.
 Positive life is including the undesirable world or desirable world.
 Including all, otherwise you cannot express or manifest a positive, productive life.
 So that's one way.
 Any other?

 Speak up, that's alright.
 Anything?
 How do you understand it?